chris-townsend/project-two/README.md

 #
 -   #### Colour Scheme

      - The colour scheme was picked using coolers.
-I used these colours because I felt they complimented each other well, It gives the game a fun and cheerful feel and the contrast works well for user reading accessability.
-The game buttons on the homepage and gamepage have been styled using a background linear-gradient to add to the styled effect.
+I used these colours because I felt they complimented each other well, It gives the game a fun and cheerful feel and the contrast works well for user reading accessibility.
+The game buttons on the homepage and game page have been styled using a background linear-gradient to add to the styled effect.

     ![Colour-scheme](./assets/images/readme-images/coolers-colour-scheme.webp)